PacktPublishing/Neural-Search-From-Prototype-to-Production-with-Jina/README.md

-# JINA-Framework-Full-Stack-Neural-Search-in-Production
+# Neural Search - From Prototype to Production with Jina
-JINA Framework :Full-Stack Neural Search in Production, published by Packt
+Neural Search - From Prototype to Production with Jina, published by Packt